My Enquiry (0)

 Oluseye re-animates found objects and detritus collected on his trans-Atlantic travels – which he terms “diasporic debris” – to trace Blackness through its multifaceted migrations and manifestations.

 Using “diasporic debris” — a term he coined to describe the artifacts, discarded materials and found objects he collects from his trans-Atlantic travels — Oluseye explores Black being across themes.
 These transformational objects are recast into sculpture, performance and photography.
-Their explorations invoke Oluseye’s personal narratives and travels within a broader examination of Black and Diasporic cultures, migration and spiritual traditions.
+Their explorations invoke Oluseye’s personal narratives and travels within a broader examination of Black and diasporic cultures, migration and spiritual traditions.
 The talismans in his Eminado series physically trace and embody the transgenerational movement of the Black diaspora.

 Across his practice, he embraces the notion of Blackness as divine, fluid and unfixed; unbound by time, space, and geographies.
 As such his work blends the ancestral with the contemporary, the traditional with the modern, the physical with the spiritual, the new with the old and the past with the future.

-Oluseye has a Bachelor of Commerce from McGill University, Montreal, and a Master of Science in Entrepreneurship from Bayes Business School, London, UK.
-He has held multiple solo exhibitions including at Daniel Faria Gallery in Toronto (2024), Southern Guild Cape Town (2023), and Agnes Etherington Art Centre at Queen’s University in Kingston, Ontario (2021), among others.
+Oluseye has a Bachelor of Commerce from McGill University, Montreal, and a Master of Science in Entrepreneurship from Bayes Business School, City University, London.
+He has held multiple solo exhibitions including, most recently, Negro Crossing at the Art Gallery of Nova Scotia, Halifax (2025) and Orí Mi Pé at the Art Gallery of Ontario, Toronto (2025).

 Oluseye